 The question that begs to be asked is, what killed the Logitech Harmony?
 Personally, I think there are two factors: Just about every device in the living room has Wi-Fi or Bluetooth capabilities and integrates with Amazon Alexa or the Google Alexa.
 The second reason is that people generally have fewer media playing devices.

 For example, sound bars have come a long way and can easily be connected to any television without using an amplifier.
-Additionally, HDMI eARC (Enhanced Audio Return Channel) allows a much simpler setup where everything is connected to the television’s HDMI ports.
+Additionally, HDMI eARC (Enhanced Audio Return Channel) allows a much simpler setup where everything connects to the television’s HDMI ports.
 Another feature many televisions have is HDMI CEC.
 Using it, connected devices can turn on the television without the push of a button.
 For example, you could cast a video to a Chromecast, and it would turn on the television automatically and have it switch to the correct external input.

 What are the alternatives to Logitech Harmony?